 Families may apply for housing on line only.
 This is done when the waiting list is open by going to www.waitlistcheck.com.
 No applications will be accepted at any site via mail, fax or in person.
-All multiple applications for the same community will be denied.
+All multiple applications for the same community and/or apply for a bedroom size they do not qualify for will be denied.
+If an applicant applies for more than one unit size during the different application waitlist openings, LHC will process only one application (and make all other application(s) for that community inactive) based on LHC's long term vacancy and LHC occupancy standards.